Laws protecting and persecuting LGBT persons

 - More recently, we have seen clashes among three monotheistic religions: Christianity, Islam and Judaism.

-In a few European states, South Africa, Canada and some jurisdictions in the U.S., a same-sex wedding is an occasion for the loving, committed couple and their families and friends to celibrate.
+In a few European states, South Africa, Canada and in 19 states plus the District of Columbia in the U.S., a same-sex wedding is an occasion for the loving, committed couple and their families and friends to celibrate.
 In six predominately Muslim countries it is an occasion for arrest, trial and potential execution.
-The remaining contries of the world respond with something between massive jail sentence and tolerance.
+The remaining contries of the world respond with something between massive jail sentence and decriminalization.

 Topics covered in this section: